barbazul/1kfa/mod_guide_campaigns.md

 make a note of it.

-If each character answered "stay", "sacrifice", or "abandon" to any of the questions above, or if any player switched from "Lucky" to "Heroic", give yourself a point in the *Good Bank*.
+If each character answered "stay", "sacrifice", or "abandon" to any of the questions above, or if any player switched from "Lucky" to "Heroic", gain a *Journey point*.

 ## Chapter 6: Take & Pay